-- a) Benchmark data for a minimum of 12 consecutive months during the period July 2001 to June 2005 shall be submitted to Waikato Regional Council as part of any application for consent under this Rule.
-The benchmark data shall comprise the parameters and information contained in Table 3.10.5.3.
-The amount of nitrogen leached from farming activities shall be calculated by Waikato Regional Council's Benchmarking Contractors using the OVERSEERTM Model Version 5.4.3 and the benchmark data.
-The nitrogen leached shall include any nitrogen arising from the application of farm animal effluent, pig farm effluent, feed pad effluent, stand off pad effluent, and fertiliser onto land (those activities require authorisation under rules 3.5.5.1 to 3.5.5.5 and rule 3.9.4.11 outside of the Taupo catchment).
-The amount of nitrogen leached in the single best year (being the 12 consecutive months with the highest leaching value) over the July 2001 to June 2005 period shall be the Nitrogen Discharge Allowance for the land to which the controlled activity consent applies. - a) The property shall have an Overseer Reference Dataset - b) The property shall have a Nitrogen Management Plan that demonstrates how the property is to be managed, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer. - c) The property shall be managed in accordance with its Nitrogen Management Plan. - Full electronic access to the property's Overseer Reference Dataset and Overseer analysis that supports the current Nitrogen Management Plan, shall be provided to Waikato Regional Council on request.
+- a) The property shall have an Overseer Reference Dataset - b) The property shall have a Nitrogen Management Plan that demonstrates how the property is to be managed, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer. - c) The property shall be managed in accordance with its Nitrogen Management Plan. - d) Full electronic access to the property's Overseer Reference Dataset and Overseer analysis that supports the current Nitrogen Management Plan, shall be provided to Waikato Regional Council on request.

-- The specification of the Nitrogen Discharge Allowance in kgN/ha/year and total kgN/year for the land to which the controlled activity consent applies as determined under standard and term a); - ii) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices represented by the benchmarking data referred to in standard and term a) are altered.
-The OVERSEERTM Model Version 5.4.3 shall be used to calculate the nitrogen leached from the land to which the controlled activity consent applies inclusive of the altered farm management practices and this shall form the basis of the NMP.
-The NMP shall demonstrate that the nitrogen leached from the proposed farming activities complies with the benchmarked Nitrogen Discharge Allowance.
-The NMP shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - The self monitoring, record keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iv) The circumstances and timeframes under which the resource consent conditions may be reviewed., provided that any review of a consent condition specifying the Nitrogen Discharge Allowance shall only occur when regional plan provisions have been made operative which specify a new target for the amount of nitrogen entering Lake Taupo and which requires that target to be achieved by the reduction of the Nitrogen Discharge Allowance specified in any resource consent;

-- v) The duration of the resource consent; - vi) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA. - vii) For any property not previously benchmarked for nitrogen leaching, the information requirements that would allow the property to be benchmarked at a nitrogen leaching rate that is equivalent to that which was occurring during the single best year (being the 12 consecutive months with the highest leaching value) over the period July 2001 to June 2005.
+- The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices are altered.
+The NMP shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - ii) The self monitoring, record keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iii) The circumstances and timeframes under which the resource consent conditions may be reviewed; - v) The duration of the resource consent; - vi) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA; - vii) For any property not previously benchmarked for nitrogen leaching, the information requirements that would allow the property to be benchmarked at a nitrogen leaching rate that is equivalent to that which was occurring during the single best year (being the 12 consecutive months with the highest leaching value) over the period July 2001 to June 2005.

-Notice of controlled activity applications received in accordance with this Rule does not need to be served if there are no leasehold interests applying to the land to which the application relates Applications under Rule 3.10.5.3 may be considered without public notification or limited notification unless special circumstances apply or there are leasehold interests in the land that is subject to the application.
+Applications under Rule 3.10.5.3 may be considered without public notification or limited notification unless special circumstances apply or there are leasehold interests in the land that is subject to the application.